How Prefect Works

 Result Storage

-Pluggable storage for task results and artifacts
+Pluggable storage backends (filesystem, S3, GCS) for persisting flow and task results

 Type: file-store